amirhosseinjebelli/amirhosseinjebelli.github.io/_pages/links.md

 {% include base_path %}

-> **Designing and analyzing a semi-submersible TLP under different wave and wind conditions**
+> **Designing and Analyzing a Semi-Submersible TLP Under Different Wave and Wind Conditions**

-In this project, the point was to reduce structure’s weight and maintain the optimum hydrodynamic performance of platform at the same time, which lead to removing the side connections (struts) of two side columns of conventional four column TLP.
+In this project, the point was to reduce the structure’s weight and maintain the optimum hydrodynamic performance of the platform at the same time, which lead to removing the side connections (struts) of two side columns of conventional four-column TLP.

 <img src= "https://user-images.githubusercontent.com/89830432/132587094-1104a3cd-b0c7-4c1a-a647-1c630f28b689.PNG" width="600" height="400">